The Rascals: Reunions and Danelli's death (2012–present)

 The group's original lineup reunited in 2012 for their first public performances since 1988 (other than one-off reunions in 1997 and 2010) with The Rascals: Once Upon a Dream, a combination concert/theatrical event that was produced and directed by Steven Van Zandt and Maureen Van Zandt with lighting/projection by Marc Brickman.
-In addition to the concert experience, the history of The Rascals, and the history of the 1960s through their music, the production features a combination of interviews with the four Rascals, filmed scenes of actors enacting key moments in the band's history, news footage, and archival footage of the band.
-The show originally ran for six performances in December 2012 at the Capitol Theatre in Port Chester, New York.

-The show had fifteen performances from April 15 to May 5, 2013, at the Richard Rodgers Theatre on Broadway in New York City.
+In addition to the concert experience, the history of The Rascals, and the history of the 1960s through their music, the production featured additional musicians Mark Prentice (bass), Mark Alexander (keyboards) and three backup singers (Angela Clemmons, Dennis Collins and Sharon Bryant), a combination of interviews with the four Rascals, filmed scenes of actors enacting key moments in the band's history, news footage, and archival footage of the band.
+The show originally ran for six performances in December 2012 at the Capitol Theatre in Port Chester, New York.The show then had fifteen performances from April 15 to May 5, 2013, at the Richard Rodgers Theatre on Broadway in New York City.
 Near the end of the show's Broadway run, it was announced that Once Upon a Dream would be taken on the road, with performances scheduled in various cities on the East coast of North America for a six-month tour during May–November 2013.
 After its national tour, the show was expected to return to Broadway for a second three-week limited-run from December 2013 through January 2014, at the Marquis Theatre, but it was canceled.

-Later in 2014, Cavaliere returned to performing as "Felix Cavaliere's Rascals" with The Lovin' Spoonful as their opening act.
+Later in 2014, Cavaliere returned to performing as Felix Cavaliere's Rascals with The Lovin' Spoonful as their opening act.
 Both Cavaliere's Rascals and The Lovin' Spoonful served as opening acts for a concert by The Beach Boys in Jones Beach on Long Island on July 5, 2014.
 In 2018, Cornish collapsed and suffered cardiac arrest while performing in Billings, Montana.
 After recovering in 2020, he published the memoir Good Lovin': My Life as a Rascal.